JusDooEt/SC-Cargo-Log-Qt/README.md

   - time
   - sold
     - If sold == 0 this transaction represents a purchase.
 If it does not, the transaction represents a sale.

+### A window for the user to view their trade history
+- A button in the bottom left of the main window titled 'Trade Log' will open a new window when clicked.
+  - This button will be disabled during an active trading run to minimize searching for null values.
+- The new window contains
+  - A push button to change the selected date
+  - Item window for routes
+    - If a user clicks an item the program will search for transactions containing the route ID associated with the item and display it in the routes details text box.
+  - Text box for route details
 ## To-Do
 - [x] Finish sell all button functionality
 - [x] Finish sell button functionality